Etternium/AudioVisualiser/README.md

 # Description of the project

-For this assignment I aim to create an interactive audio visualiser in which the viewer moves on a planet surface (infinitely generated) with the view of a planet in the distance and vastness of space above.
+For this assignment I created an interactive audio visualiser in which the viewer moves on a planet surface (infinitely generated) with the view of a planet in the distance and vastness of space above.

 Interactive elements include:

 - Moveable camera – the viewer can move their mouse to rotate the camera above, below, left and right
 - Visual settings menu – on the right hand side of the screen the viewer can open a menu in order to turn on and off different visual settings as they see fit
 - Song selector – in that same menu the viewer can manually select what song they would like to listen to, as well as choose a random song
+- Speed of movement - the viewer can use scroll wheel to increase the speed at which they move across the planet surface with a little visual surprise

 Visual settings include:
-- Frequency-responding line that changes colours
+- Audio-responding line that changes colours
-- Loudness-responding circle that changes colours
+- Bass-responding circle that changes colours
-- Stars that move towards the camera to give the impression of moving at high speed
+- Warp Drive

 ![](Audio%20Visualiser%20vision.png)

 # Instructions for use

 # How it works

 # List of classes/assets with sources